mvalkon/robotframework-sqs/README.md

 ```

 ## Supported keywords
-Currently we support a small subset of SQS operations, which are listed below as keywords:
+Currently only a small subset of SQS operations are supported:

 * `queue should be empty` – The Queue should be empty (it must not contain any available or in-flight messages)
 * `queue should not be empty` – The Queue should contain at least one message of any type